orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/stereo.rst

 For example, if we used Normalized Cross-Correlation (NCC), we can keep only disparities where optimal metric value is superior to :math:`0.9`.
-Disparities below this value can be consider as inaccurate and will not be used to compute elevation information (the *-io.mask* parameter can be used for this purpose).
+Disparities below this value can be considered as inaccurate and will not be used to compute elevation information (the *-io.mask* parameter can be used for this purpose).